-- The annual financial statements must be prepared and approved by the executive board/the board of directors along with auditor's report.
-The annual financial statements must be sent to DBU along with the application for licence.
-The annual financial statements approved at the annual general meeting must be sent to DBU no later than 29 May 2021. - 2.
-The annual financial statement must be audited by an independent auditor as defined in Annex V, section 4. - 3.
+- 1. The annual financial statements must be prepared and approved by the executive board/the board of directors along with auditor's report.
+The annual financial statements must be sent to DBU along with the application for licence within eight days after publication of the annual report, or latest 31st of march 2023 (14th of march for clubs with interim reports).
+The annual financial statements approved at the annual general meeting must be sent to DBU no later than 29 May 2023. - 2.
+The annual financial statement must be audited by an independent auditor as defined in Annex E. - 3.
 In addition to the auditor's report included in the club's annual report, the independent auditor must review the club's entire financial application material.
 That is, all information submitted in accordance with the criteria in this manual's Article 10.5.1 10.5.10.
-Furthermore, the club's independent auditor must provide a separate audit opinion containing his overall assessment of whether the club meets the criteria set out in Article 10.5.1-10.5.10. - 4.
-The annual financial statements must consist of: - a) A profit and loss account. - b) A balance sheet. - c) A statement of change in equity. - d) A cash flow statement. - e) Significant accounting policies and other explanatory notes. - f) A financial review by management and signatures from the executive board and the board of directors. - g) Auditor report.
+Furthermore, the club's independent auditor must provide a separate assessment report (agreed-upon procedures) containing an overall assessment of whether the club meets the criteria set out in Article 10.5.1-10.5.10. - 4.
+The annual financial statements must consist of: - a) A profit and loss account. - b) A balance sheet. - c) A statement of change in equity. - d) A cash flow statement. - e) Significant accounting policies and other explanatory notes. - f) A financial review by management and signatures from the executive board and the board of directors. - g) Auditor report. - If the annual financial statements do not meet the minimum disclosure requirements set out in Annex F, then the licence applicant must also submit to the licensor: